IamDaleon/IamDaleon/README.md

 ### Hi there 👋

 I am Daleon.
 I am a full-stack engineer who dabbles in IoT, automation, and A.I.
 I have led teams in e-commerce platforms to ensure that the UI for the customer was A+ class, which drove conversion and returning customers.
-Nowadays, I mostly work with TypeScript, React, Node.js, and Tailwind.
+Nowadays, I mostly work with TypeScript, React, Node.js, Tailwind, and Rust.
 I have over five years of experience working with companies within the DFW.

 - 🔭 I am working towards completing an Arduino, [Solar Hydroponics](https://github.com/IamDaleon/SolarHydroPonics) Project.
 - 😄 Pronouns: He/Him